Omar Jarun

-Omar Jarun (عمر جعرون; born 10 December 1983) is a Palestinian former footballer who is the assistant coach of Huntsville City in MLS Next Pro.
+Omar Jarun (عمر جعرون; born 10 December 1983) is a former footballer who is the assistant coach of Austin FC II in MLS Next Pro.
+Born in Kuwait, he represented Palestine internationally.

 Jarun has played professionally in the United States, Canada, Poland, Belgium, and India.

 Early and personal life

 Jarun was born in Kuwait City, Kuwait to an American mother and a Palestinian father from Tulkarem.
 Jarun emigrated to the United States during the First Gulf War in 1990; his family escaped after bombs went off and missiles were shot near their apartment.
 He was raised in Peachtree City, Georgia.

 Playing career

 Club career

 Jarun played college soccer for the University of Memphis and the University of Dayton, and has played club football for Fort Wayne Fever, Chicago Fire Premier, Atlanta Silverbacks, Vancouver Whitecaps, Flota Świnoujście, Pogoń Szczecin, FC Tampa Bay, Arka Gdynia and Charleroi.

 He was released by Pogon on 1 March 2011.

 Jarun signed with FC Tampa Bay of the North American Soccer League on 29 March 2011.

 Jarun after brief spell with FC Tampa Bay he signed a contract with Arka Gdynia, under Petr Nemec, who was the manager that brought Jarun to Poland when he was the Flota Świnoujście manager.

 On 7 January 2014 Jarun signed for NASL club Ottawa Fury FC.

 Jarun signed for I-League club Bharat FC on 20 March 2015 for an 18-month deal completing the club's Asian player quota.

 In June 2015 he announced his retirement from professional football.
 However, on 16 April 2016, it was announced that Jarun joined Premier Development League club Peachtree City MOBA.